Supervisors approve spending on field hospital but question how bad COVID-19 really is locally

 "I'm not being rude.
 And I don’t mean to be mean and I don’t mean to be careless in my thought, but we have three deaths," said Supervisor Mick Gleason, questioning if it was premature to authorize funding for the hospital.

-A total of 680 COVID-19 cases were reported in the county as of Tuesday morning with 21 people currently hospitalized for the virus.
-Four deaths is a low number compared to other counties statewide with a similar amount of cases as Kern.
+A total of 828 COVID-19 cases were reported in the county as of April 27 morning with 31 people currently hospitalized for the virus.
+Five deaths is a low number compared to other counties statewide with a similar amount of cases as Kern.
 There have been no nursing home outbreaks as there have been in other counties, even with fewer cases than Kern.
 And 15 trailers meant for homeless people impacted by the virus have yet to house a single person.

 Adding to the confusion, Matt Constantine, director of public health services, told supervisors a state model inputted with local data showed Kern County's coronavirus peak wasn't expected to happen until October, at which point cases would likely exceed local hospital capacity.